 Abstract To research the torsional vibration damping characteristic of magneto-rheological fluid dual mass flywheel (MRF-DMF) and the control system in power train, the multi-degree power train torsional vibration model which contains MRF-DMF and semi-active fuzzy control model are built, then the damping characteristic of MRF-DMF in several conditions are gained and compared with MRF-DMF when no control system.
 The result indicates: the damping characteristic of MRF-DMF effect on power train when using control is better than without control in idle, speed up, slow down, ignition and stalling, while the damping characteristic is less obvious in constant speed because the simulation condition and damping moment relatively stable.

 Abstract Magneto-rheological (MR) fluid is a type of smart material which has ability to change its flow resistance on the application of magnetic field.
 This property of changing viscosity of the fluid due to application of magnetic field is utilized in the MR brake.
 MR brake typically consists of multiple rotating disks immersed in MR fluid and an enclosed electromagnet.
 The controllable yield stress produces shear friction on the rotating disks, generating the braking torque.
 Of late MR brakes have been explored for automotive applications.
 Literature review reveals that the torque output of MR brake is not sufficient for braking of mid-sized car.
 Hence, it is worthwhile to investigate its application for a two-wheeler where the braking torque requirement is low.
 This paper presents design and simulation of MR brake performance for its torque output.
-Design of MR brake involves deciding the configuration of MR brake in terms of number and sizing of disks, selection of MR fluid and design of magnetic circuit.

 Abstract In the field of massive and complex manufacturing we are now in need of materials, with properties, that can be manipulated according to our needs.
 Smart materials are one among those unique materials, which can change their shape or size simply by adding a little bit of heat, or can change from a liquid to a solid almost instantly when near a magnet.
 These materials include piezoelectric materials, magnetorheostatic materials, electrorheostatic materials, and shape memory alloys (SMA's).
 Shape memory alloys (SMA's) are metals, which exhibit two very unique properties, pseudo-elasticity (an almost rubber-like flexibility), and the shape memory effect (ability to be severely deformed and then return to its original shape simply by heating).
 The two unique properties described above are made possible through a solid state phase change that is a molecular rearrangement, in which the molecules remain closely packed so that the substance remains a solid.
-The two phases, which occur in shape memory alloys, are Martensite, and Austenite.

 The paper presents a new electromechanical brake system for vehicles using magnetorheological fluid.
 The brake system designed for the electric vehicle has some advantages over the conventional brake system.
 The brake system is made up of a brake disk, shells, magnetorheological fluid (MRF) and the electromagnets.
 The brake disk is immersed in the MRF whose yield stress changes as the applied magnetic field.
 The braking torque of this system can be linearly adjusted by the current in just a few milliseconds without the conventional vacuum booster.
 This system has a quick response and precise control performance with a low hysteresis.
 Besides, the system has adopted the original complicated structure to save space and cost.
 In this paper, the configuration of MRF brake types is described.
 The braking torques of the MRF brakes is derived based on the MRF theoretical model which is firstly raised.
 Some braking simulation based on the theoretical model is also shown.
-Then the research focuses on optimal design of different types of magnetorheological brakes using the method of finite element.

 Smart Lockwire: A Shape Memory Alloy Lockwire for Improved Reliability in Bolted Fixing in Automotive and Aeronautical Applications

 Shape memory alloys (SMA) have a unique behavior due to a reversible phase transformation between two solid crystalline structures: martensite (low temperature and low stiffness phase) and austenite (high temperature and a higher stiffness phase).
 This transformation can occur either as a result of temperature change or mechanical stress load, both above characteristic critical values of these materials.
 Due to the reversible nature of this phenomenon, direct transformation occurs when austenite transforms into martensite and reverse transformation when martensite transforms into austenite.
 The latter is induced by raising the temperature and it is this process that occurs during the generation of significant associated forces through the undergone deformation recovering of the material, being of fundamental importance for the use as actuators.
-The use of lockwires is common in aviation and automotive industries as an extra precaution to prevent possible screw loosening (due to vibration, temperature increase or other external forces) in bolted joints where it is not possible to use locking nuts.

 Effect of Cylinder Diameter of Monotube-Type MR-Damper on the Damping Force Changing Ratio and the Response Time